These trainings are provided by the VCCS. If you are unable to attend a session live, the recordings will be available.

 No registration required — all sessions use the same Zoom link.

 Drop in for one-on-one support with accessibility, AI tools, or DOJ Title II compliance.
-Each session includes a focus topic, but all questions and materials are welcome at any time.

 - Open to all VCCS faculty and staff — no registration needed